Domantas Sabonis Player Props: Kings vs. Trail Blazers

 Domantas Sabonis Insights vs. the Trail Blazers

-- Sabonis is responsible for attempting 13.3% of his team's field goal attempts this season with 12.0 per game.

-- Sabonis' opponents, the Trail Blazers, have one of the slowest offensive tempos, ranking 26th, averaging 100.8 possessions per game, while his Kings average 103.2 per game, which ranks 15th among NBA teams.
+- Sabonis' Kings average 103.2 possessions per game, which ranks 13th among NBA teams, while the Trail Blazers are one of the league's slowest with 100.9 possessions per contest.

-- Giving up 116.3 points per game, the Trail Blazers are the 19th-ranked team in the league defensively.
+- Allowing 116.4 points per game, the Trail Blazers are the 19th-ranked squad in the league defensively.

-- On the boards, the Trail Blazers are ranked 11th in the NBA, giving up 42.5 rebounds per contest.
+- The Trail Blazers allow 42.8 rebounds per contest, ranking 13th in the NBA.

-- The Trail Blazers are the 27th-ranked team in the league, conceding 26.4 assists per game.
+- The Trail Blazers give up 26.5 assists per game, 29th-ranked in the NBA.

-- Allowing 12.2 made 3-pointers per game, the Trail Blazers are the 12th-ranked team in the league.
+- Looking at 3-pointers, the Trail Blazers have conceded 12.3 makes per game, 14th in the league.

 Domantas Sabonis vs. the Trail Blazers